PGA Championship Matched Betting Guide

 A price boost is when a bookmaker offers higher odds on a bet than normal as a promotion to their customers.
 If the back price they are offering is higher than the lay odds at the exchange, we can place a matched bet to guarantee an instant profit.
 Price boosts are very quick to do and can be a brilliant way to boost your profits.

-Searching the bookies for profitable price boosts can be quite time consuming, so the best way to find them is to use Profit Accumulator's dedicated price boosts thread.
-Here, thousands of Profit Accumulator members are constantly sharing any worthwhile price boosts that they find.
+Searching the bookies for profitable price boosts can be quite time consuming, so the best way to find them is to use Outplayed's dedicated price boosts thread.
+Here, thousands of Outplayed members are constantly sharing any worthwhile price boosts that they find.
 This makes it incredibly easy for you to find price boosts and jump on them for an instant profit.

 Extra Place Offers